 As a father of 3 kids, I am forever thinking of ways in which I can keep them entertained and busy at the weekends.
-With the summer holidays also getting nearer, it means I am going be busier than ever in trying to think up ways in which to stop them destroying the house.
+With the summer holidays also getting nearer, it means I am going to be busier than ever in trying to think up ways in which to stop them from destroying the house.
 Not just the younger kids, but the teenagers too!

 They have now become a regular feature for our family for many years, and my kids love helping me set them up and taking part.
-They certainly seem be sharing my passion for it.
+They certainly seem to be sharing my passion for it.

-Outdoor movies are a huge adventure for kids, but after a while they can tend to lose the initial excitement that watching a movie outside used to hold.
+Outdoor movies are a huge adventure for kids, but after a while, they can tend to lose the initial excitement that watching a movie outside used to hold.

 To keep things fresh, I’ve developed a few strategies down the years which help to make the event so much more fun than simply pressing play on an outdoor movie projector.
-My strategies will also help you to keep the kids under control, which is especially relevant when you have a large amount of guests attending outside of just your close family.
+My strategies will also help you to keep the kids under control, which is especially relevant when you have a large number of guests attending outside of just your close family.

 I’d like to share those tips with you now, so if you want to make your backyard movie nights more fun and entertaining whilst keeping your kids interested time and time again, read on.